TheRemote/MinecraftBedrockServer/README.md

   <li>Easy control of server with start.sh, stop.sh and restart.sh scripts</li>
   <li>Adds logging with timestamps to "logs" directory</li>
   <li>Optional scheduled daily restart of server using cron</li>
+  <li>*NEW* Box64 support for 64 bit ARM (aarch64) which greatly improves emulation speed over QEMU by translating some system calls to native system calls</li>
 </ul>

 <h2>Quick Installation Instuctions</h2>